-Ensemble-based modelling is recognized as the best process to model the subsurface, perform the simulations and history-matching and use this to predict future reservoir performance.
+Ensemble-based modeling is recognized as the best process to model the subsurface, perform the simulations and history-matching and use this to predict future reservoir performance.
 However the existing platforms managing the subsurface and engineering data are designed to manage individual models, and it is therefore very cumbersome to work with the hundreds of realizations typical of ensemble workflows.
 IRMA is a purpose-built platform that manages ensembles as explicit data items, simplifying work with one or multiple ensembles.
 Tools are available to manage, analyze and evaluate ensembles.

 Single ensemble analysis

 The hundred or so realizations that together constitute an ensemble model go through a number of iterations from the initial or prior model to the posterior model.
-Knowing e.g. how the Kalman filter went about adjusting the model at each iteration to perform history matching effectively can help validate an ensemble.
+Knowing e.g. how the Kalman smoother went about adjusting the model at each iteration to perform history matching effectively can help validate an ensemble.

 Descriptive qualitative analysis

-Ensemble modelling is very rich in information beyond the plotting and statistics of the realizations.
+Ensemble modeling is very rich in information beyond the plotting and statistics of the realizations.
 IRMA offers a comprehensive suite of tools to perform an in-depth assessment of an ensemble, the factors that were at play through the multiple history-matching iterations and many other insights.

 Descriptive quantitative analysis